domas-cloud/wro2026-future-engineers-KU-STEAM-Pinkies/README.md

 ### Raspberry Pi And ESP32 Cooperation

 The Raspberry Pi Zero does not only capture the camera image.
-It also runs the camera-side algorithm and sends the **algorithm result** to the ESP32.
+It also runs the camera-side algorithm and sends the **high-level visual result** to the ESP32.

 The ESP32 then combines that information with the rest of the control logic and sends output to the steering and drive system.